bernt-matthias/idc/sync/README.md

 The output is [here](./dm_iuc.tsv).

+### Generate datatable entry hashes and manifests

+`python sync/all_tables_content_add_hashes.py -i YAML_FILE -o OUT_DIRECTORY/ [--threads THREADS]` takes the yaml file that has been created with `tool_data_table_conf_to_yaml` and adds to each entry:

+- manifest, i.e. the (sorted) list of all files in the data table entry with size, file hash, info if its a symlink
+- and a hash digest of the manifest

+The output is one yaml file per data table.
+The given number of threads will be used to process the files in the manifest in parallel (the global manifest is computed in a single thread).
+This may help to hide slow IO.

+The manifest contains the following: if the data table entry

+- refers to a directory: then the manifest contains all files contained (recursively) in the directory
+- refers to a file: then the manifest contains all file paths containing the filename as prefix
+- is a file prefix: then the manifest contains all file paths that have this prefix
+- is a comma separated list: the manifest is computed as the concatenation of the manifests of the list elements

 ### Generate Refgetstore instance from all FASTA tables - including "GA4GH refget: sequence collections"-compatible digests and chromLen info ++
 Background info: https://refget.databio.org/